3MFConsortium/spec_booleans/3MF Boolean operations.md

 The optional \<booleanoperations> element contains one or more \<boolean> elements to perform subtractive boolean operations to the referenced object.

-**objectid** - Selects the object with the base object to apply the boolean operations.
+**objectid** - Selects the base object to apply the boolean operations.

 **operation** - The subtracting boolean operation to perform.
 The options for the boolean operations are the following: